chenheinrich/RELIKE/README.md

   This will run two examples: 1) print the relative chi-squared of an example tanh model relative to the Planck 2018 best-fit tanh model; 2) calculate and plot the optical depth posterior in the tanh model using relike.

-### Installing `CosmoMC-RELIKE`: MCMC Sampler + relike in Fortran
+### Installing `CosmoMC-RELIKE`: MCMC Sampler + RELIKE in Fortran

-CosmoMC-RELIKE uses the generic sampler of CosmoMC to sample the fortran implementation of the `relike` likelihood.
+CosmoMC-RELIKE uses the generic sampler of CosmoMC to sample the fortran implementation of the RELIKE likelihood.

 You may need to update all submodules recursively like this: